 This Sweet Potato Supreme recipe is naturally gluten free and packed full of flavour.
 This was a standard recipe at home, during the holidays whether it be Thanksgiving or Christmas dinner.
+As a result, I’m always being asked to bring this dish to Christmas or Thanksgiving gatherings.
+I’m always happy to do so as it’s the easiest dish to make and requires very little prep or clean up.

 It’s lovely as the sweetness of the dish goes extremely well with savoury meats and other side dishes.
 The other fantastic thing is that this can be made up well in advance (one to two days if you’d like) and kept in the fridge until you are ready to eat.
 Once prepared, it only needs heat in the oven (or microwave if you are in a pinch).